SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/web-apps.md

 * [Sample Log Message](https://help.sumologic.com/07Sumo-Logic-Apps/04Microsoft-and-Azure/Azure_Web_Apps/01Collect-Logs-for-Azure-Web-Apps#Sample_Log_Message)
 * [Query Sample](https://help.sumologic.com/07Sumo-Logic-Apps/04Microsoft-and-Azure/Azure_Web_Apps/01Collect-Logs-for-Azure-Web-Apps#Query_Sample)

+### Log Types

+The Azure Web Apps App supports:
+* **Web Server Logging. **Information about HTTP transactions using the [W3C extended log file format](http://msdn.microsoft.com/library/windows/desktop/aa814385.aspx).
+This is useful when determining overall site metrics such as the number of requests handled or how many requests are from a specific IP address.
+* **Application Diagnostics Logs.** Application diagnostics allows you to capture information produced by a web application.
+ASP.NET applications can use the [System.Diagnostics.Trace](http://msdn.microsoft.com/library/windows/desktop/aa814385.aspx) class to log information to the application diagnostics log.

 ### Solution Overview
 The following is how the solution fits together:

 * Azure Monitor collects logs for most Microsoft Azure services, including Azure Web Apps, and streams the data to an Azure Event Hub.